DCollinsOwuor/H3N2_virus_Kilifi_phylogeography/README.md

 This folder contains data and input files for all steps of the phylogenetic and phylogeographical analyses,
 including:

-* the multiple sequence alignment fasta file with Kilifi and global genomes from GISAID in H3N2_Kilifi_and_global_genomes_2014-2016
+* the multiple sequence alignment fasta file with Kilifi and global genomes from GISAID in H3N2_Kilifi_and_global_genomes_2014-2016;
-* the output of the maximum-likelihood phylogenetic trees (ultrafast bootstrap) in H1N1pdm09_Kenya_and_global_genomes_ML_trees
+* the output of the maximum-likelihood phylogenetic trees (ultrafast bootstrap) in H1N1pdm09_Kenya_and_global_genomes_ML_trees;
-* the result of the ancestral state reconstruction (mugration model) in H3N2_Kilifi_and_global_ancestral_state_reconstruction
+* the result of the ancestral state reconstruction (mugration model) in H3N2_Kilifi_and_global_ancestral_state_reconstruction;
-* the xml file used for the phylogeographic analysis with BEAST stating all parameters in H3N2_Kilifi_phylogeography
+* the xml file used for the phylogeographic analysis with BEAST stating all parameters in H3N2_Kilifi_phylogeography;
-* the edited trees files from BEAST analysis for BaTS analysis in H3N2_Kilifi_BaTS
+* the edited trees files from BEAST analysis for BaTS analysis in H3N2_Kilifi_BaTS.
-* the meta.json and tree.json output files from NextStrain analysis for visualization of virus segment tanglegrams

 ##	Figures